nicolai5965/Ai_Financial_Assistant/frontend/FRONTEND_DOCS.md

         - Leverages styled-jsx for component-scoped styling
         - Follows DRY principles with extracted styling constants
         - Maintains clean, organized code with proper documentation
-    - `StockSettingsSidebar.js`:
-      - **Purpose**: Provides a toggleable sidebar for configuring chart settings and technical indicators
-      - **Location**: `frontend/src/components/stock/StockSettingsSidebar.js`
-      - **Key Features**:
-        - Toggleable sidebar for adjusting chart settings without leaving the main view
-        - Form inputs for days of history, interval, and chart type
-        - Categorized technical indicator selection organized by panel type
-        - Parameter configuration for selected indicators
-        - Panel assignment controls to determine where each indicator appears
-        - Responsive design that works well on various screen sizes
-      - **Props**:
-        ```typescript
-        interface StockSettingsSidebarProps {
-          isOpen: boolean;             // Whether the sidebar is open
-          toggleSidebar: () => void;   // Function to toggle sidebar state
-          config: object;              // Current chart configuration
-          onInputChange: (e) => void;  // Handler for input changes
-          onIndicatorChange: (e) => void; // Handler for indicator selection
-          onSubmit: (e) => void;       // Handler for form submission
-          isLoading: boolean;          // Whether a chart update is in progress
-          indicatorConfigs: object;    // Configuration for each indicator
-          panelAssignments: object;    // Panel assignments for indicators
-          onParamChange: (name, param, value) => void; // Handler for parameter changes
-          onPanelChange: (name, panel) => void; // Handler for panel assignment changes
-        }
-        ```
-      - **Implementation Details**:
-        - **Modular Design**:
-          - Breaks down UI rendering into helper functions for better maintainability
-          - Implements `renderFormGroup`, `renderIndicatorGroup`, and `renderParameterConfig` helper functions
-          - Extracts utility functions like `isIndicatorConfigured` and `getIndicatorName` to improve readability
-        - **Styling Constants**:
-          - Defines a comprehensive set of styling constants at the top of the file
-          - Uses constants for consistent styling across the component
-          - Implements variables for sizes, colors, and spacing for easy theming
-        - **Comprehensive JSDoc Documentation**:
-          - Detailed component description with proper JSDoc format
-          - Full documentation of all parameters, props, and helper functions
-          - Clear explanations of function purposes and return values
-        - **Event Handling**:
-          - Proper event handlers with appropriate debugging logs
-          - Consistent naming conventions for all handler functions
-          - Clear separation of event handlers and rendering logic
-        - **Clean, Maintainable Code**:
-          - Well-organized structure with logical grouping of related functions
-          - Follows DRY principles throughout the component
-          - Uses consistent naming conventions and formatting
     - `kpi/`: Contains components for Key Performance Indicators (KPIs)
       - `index.js`:
         - **Purpose**: Exports all KPI components for easier imports